 Most of the Representatives were in conference or on the House Floor but we did talk to two Representatives and many of their staffers.
 The staff are who review the legislation and make recommendations to their bosses on what to support.
 Everyone was extremely friendly and seemed to be receptive to the Safe Passing Bill.
 Some had little knowledge of the bill while others were very familiar with it due to the number of emails and phone calls they had received from cyclists.

 After completing our lobby efforts, everyone met at the north entrance of the capital where BikeTexas had arranged for photographs of the group.
-Our day is now complete at the capital and we head to the BikeTexas offices.
-On the way, Robin Stallings announces that the bill will go to the Senate Floor for a vote tomorrow.

 The event, once again, was very educational and we felt we did some good in making our position known on bicycle safety and the Safe Passing Law.